eutopiaold/service-template-old/README.md

 ## On the GraphQL

-It's not currently working with the graphql (thoug extensions are included) so the full implementation has to be done.
-I havent't figured out how to do that yet.
+It's not currently working with the GraphQL (even though extensions are included), so the full implementation has to be done.
+I havent't figured out how to do that properly yet.

 ### Other stuff

 I figured to try to implement the organization through Blueprint to fetch views and forms as needed as was suggested everywhere.
-Also the create_app function is used for initialization.
+Also the create_app function is used for apps initialization.